-Base-Case M=1: In this trivial case both, GSPRA+ and PR produce an SRT/MSRT{s.o.} for the only clause of S which per definition have the same number of nodes.
+Base-Case M=1: In this trivial case both, GSPRA+ and PR produce an SRT/MSRTs.o. for the only clause of S which per definition have the same number of nodes.

-Illustration Case M=2: A characteristic Set S fulfilling conditions can have a literal a breaching Condition c) in Definition 1 in any node of its tree (like the one chosen in the below example permutations clauses)113.
-Below are resolution-trees containing BigSps produced by PR compared to MSRT{s.o.}s of GSPRA+ for the following cases:
+Illustration Case M=2: А characteristic Set S fulfilling a.a. conditions can have a literal a breaching Condition c) in Definition 1 in any node of its tree (like the one chosen in the below example permutations of clauses).
+Below are resolution-trees containing BigSps produced by PR compared to $MSRT{s,0}s$ of $GSPRA^+$ for the following cases: